grantwilliams-ai/Presence-Architecture-Kit/README.md

     The Steward’s Guide: A resource for the human side of digital transition and ethical stewardship.

 This is a free, open resource.
 It makes no metaphysical claims and operates entirely within existing safety and platform guidelines.
 It is a tool for architects, stewards, and practitioners who value the structural integrity of digital relationships.

+Coming Soon: GPT-4o Data & Analysis